saiba-tenpura/portfolio/content/blog/my-portfolio.md

 ![3D Head](/blog/my-portfolio/3d-head.png)

-After that I actually went through a couple of iterations and deviated slightly from the original sketches before achieving something I was content with.
-I kept low on the details for now since my aim was to keep it minimalstic and more could always be added later on when they were actually needed.
+After that I actually went through a couple of iterations and deviated slightly from the original sketches before achieving something I was pleased with.
+I kept low on the details for now since my aim was to keep it minimalistic and more could always be added later on when they were actually needed.

 ![3D Helmet](/blog/my-portfolio/3d-helmet.png)